 For a list of other AQIs, please see the AQI Guide.

-AQI use is gaining traction among Canadian audit committees.
+AQIs are used by Canadian audit committees.
 In 2016, CPAB launched an AQI Pilot with Canadian audit committees, their management and external auditors to get feedback about the usefulness of AQIs and to support broader national and international discussions.
-Over two years, we had over 18 participants.
-Based on the results of the Pilot, CPAB believes that AQIs have significant potential to positively impact audit quality.
+Based on the results of the Pilot and ongoing external outreach, CPAB believes that AQIs continue to have potential to positively impact audit quality.

 Learn more about who participated and the results of the Pilot in our Final Report on CPAB’s AQI Pilot.